 Most Ramadan Iftar buffets in Dubai tend to be more focused on Arabic food.
 This Iftar buffet is ideal if you’re wanting more international foods.
 They have a wide selection of different types of food including sushi and pasta.
 They also have your typical Arabic buffet dishes.
 Plus, Meydan is a lovely location with views over the racecourse.

-199 AED per person
+199 AED ($54 USD) per person

-Best luxury iftar
+Best luxury Iftar buffet

 Al Majlis, Madinat Jumeirah – Umm Suqeim

 Out of all of the five-star hotels in Dubai, there’s just something extra special about them.
 The inside is in typical Dubai style with its luxurious feel and opulent decorations.
 This incredible iftar serves mostly traditional Arabic dishes and inside feels magical.

-220 AED per person
+220 AED ($60 USD) per person